Box Wood belongs to you!

 On the later 1870 OS map (second map below) it would appear that the “Lodge” located in the lower centre of the map on Devil’s Elbow (now a residence known as “Wild Acre”) served as the original lodge to Box House.

 The second “lodge” shown towards the bottom right of the map, now known as Box Lodge, became a more conventional lodge, being near the lower end of a very long driveway which, at that time, extended approximately ½ mile from its start by the Old Quarry near Balls Green through the full length of Box Wood to Box House.

 Below the maps are two early photographs taken of the southern end of Box Wood.

 Two early photographs of the southern end of Box Wood, showing both the public footpath up to Box and also what was a gated, private entrance into the wood (now disused) leading from “Devil’s Elbow” (part of Pensile Road) through Box Wood and eventually to Box House.

-Although the old private footpath is now overgrown and will not be reinstated as a public entrance, the stone pillars of the gate still remain and it is hoped that these can be revealed and the gateway restored to its former appearance.
+Although the old private footpath is overgrown and will not be reinstated as a public entrance, the stone pillars of the gateway have been revealed and a new gate fitted, returning the gateway nearer to its former appearance.

 Several old photographs and postcards of this location still remain, although often referring to it as being “Holcombe Corner”, “Holcombe Wood”, “Devil’s Elbow” or “Pensile Road” or simply, as in this rather romanticised picture (possibly taken from a painting) “Near Nailsworth”.